 West Nile Virus: West Nile virus is a Flaviviridiae virus transmitted to humans by mosquito bites.
-West Nile virus infection typically begins with the abrupt onset of fever, chills, muscle aches, headache, and flu-like symptoms.
-There is no known effective antiviral treatment or vaccine to prevent West Nile virus.
+West Nile virus infection typically begins with the abrupt onset of symptoms including: West Nile virus.

 Expert Views and News

 - Worst-Ever West Nile Epidemic: What Happened?